-The term "cotutelle agreement" is defined as the joint academic supervision of PhD candidates and collaboration on the training of PhD candidates.
+The term 'cotutelle agreement' is defined as the joint academic supervision of PhD candidates and collaboration on the training of PhD candidates.
 A cotutelle agreement must be entered into for each individual candidate and must be based on stable, academic collaboration between the institutions.

-Section 24-4.
+Section 7-2.
 Requirements in connection with joint degrees and cotutelle agreements

-In connection with agreements on joint degrees and cotutelle (joint supervision) arrangements, the rector or person authorised by the rector may grant exemption from these Regulations, if this is necessary due to the regulations of the collaborating institutions.
-These kinds of exemptions, both individually and together, must be justifiable in respect of the requirements concerning academic quality that apply to equivalent PhD degrees at Kristiania University College.
-The provisions concerning the qualifications required for admission, the requirement that the PhD thesis must be made available to the public, and the requirement for a public defence assessed by an impartial evaluation committee may not be departed from.
+In connection with agreements on joint degrees and cotutelle arrangements, the Rector or person authorised by the Rector may grant exemption from these regulations, if this is necessary due to the regulations of the collaborating institutions.
+These kinds of exemptions, both individually and collectively, must be justifiable in respect of the requirements concerning academic quality that apply to equivalent PhD degrees at Kristiania University of Applied Sciences.
+The provisions concerning the qualifications required for admission, the requirement that the PhD thesis must be made available to the public, and the requirement for a public defence assessed by an impartial assessment committee may not be waived.

-As a minimum, agreements on joint degrees and cotutelle (joint supervision) must regulate admission, funding, required coursework, academic supervision, requirements concerning residency at the institutions, reporting requirements, the language and structure of the thesis, evaluation of doctoral work, conferral of the degree, the diploma, and the intellectual property rights to the results.
-The agreement must be signed by the rector or a person authorised by the rector.
+As a minimum, agreements on joint degrees and cotutelle arrangements must regulate admission, funding, the training component, academic supervision, requirements concerning residency at the institutions, reporting requirements, the language and structure of the thesis, assessment of doctoral work, conferral of the degree, the diploma, and the intellectual property rights to the results.
+The agreement must be signed by the Rector or a person authorised by the Rector.

-The doctoral education at the collaborating institution must also have a scope of three years of fulltime study.
+The PhD education at the collaborating institution must also have a scope of three years of full-time study.

 The candidate must be admitted to both institutions.